tlevine/dadaportal/templates/install.md

+# Documentation
+Here are directions for installing (both for development and production), for configuring external servers, and for deploying from development to production.

-# Install dependencies
+## Install dependencies
 Assuming you're on Debian,

     sudo apt-get install python3 pal notmuch python3-pip postgresql sudo pip3 install{% for r in requirements %} {{r}}{% endfor %}

-# Configure the database
+## Configure the database
 As the PostgreSQL user (probably "postgres"),

     createuser '{{database.USER}}'